fduran/sadservers/README.md

 ## What

-[SadServers](https://sadservers.com/) is a SaaS where users can test their Linux troubleshooting skills on real Linux servers.
+[SadServers](https://sadservers.com/) is a SaaS where users can test their Linux troubleshooting skills on real Linux servers in a "Capture the Flag" fashion.

 There's a collection of scenarios, a description of what's wrong and a test to check if the issue has been solved.
 The servers are spun up on the spot, users get an SSH shell via a browser window to an ephemeral server (destroyed after the alloted time for solving the challenge) and then they can try and solve the problem.